-NOTE: A request to waive the Jones Act should be submitted prior to the proposed transportation, i.e., lading and transportation of the subject merchandise.
-CBP strongly encourages potential requesters to contact the Maritime Administration prior to submitting a request to determine if there are any coastwise-qualified vessels available to conduct the transportation sought.
+NOTE: CBP strongly encourages potential requesters to contact the Maritime Administration prior to submitting a request to determine if there are any coastwise-qualified vessels available to conduct the proposed transportation.
 Requests for a Jones Act waiver may be submitted to CBP's Jones Act waiver inbox at jonesactwaiverrequest@cbp.dhs.gov.